diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 }
 ~~~

 This is a bit more abstract and difficult to untangle.
-Here we see the general programming paradigm of parametrized TMs and the functional aspect of composition in Tummys.
+Here we see the general programming paradigm of parametrized TMs and the functional aspect of composition in *Tummys*.
-You can look at an example of a right shift machine on the binary alphabet in the [Github gist].
+You can look at an example of a right shift machine on the binary alphabet in the [Github gist](https://gist.github.com/diseraluca/33b5238e524cb715b9191b0dddbe141e).
 I suggest you do so to better understand the idioms we are using here.

 Let's look at this in small bits.
 First, we have toEnd, we already know her ( I'm not sure why but I think of Turing machines as females ) from the previous exercise.

+We then have two small, simple, TMs : *write* and *moveRight*.
+They both encapsulate a core behaviour of a TM.
+In fact they do a single operation that is part of a normal transition, writing a character to the current cell and moving the head ( to the right in this case ).

+Now, why would we have to define TMs that do a core operation that can be expressed more easily as a transition?

+This is more understandable by looking at the most important difference between a transition of the form (N, a, d) and a transition bit composed by *moveRight* and *write*, that is : a transition of the form (N, a, d) is **not** an expression.

+*Tummys* composition is primarily built on delegating transion, and as such expanding the functionality of a TM by the reuse of an expression, and parametrized TMs that can build a plethora of similar machine from a logical template.

+The fact that a composition of bits of a transition can be built by TMs mean that we can delegate to them, effectively adding a transiction trough a parametrized TM.

+Before we look at a pattern that use this concept, we add the simple TM *compose*.
+*compose* encapsulate the generic idea of building two sequential instruction paths to form a bigger computation.
+This is similar to a normal double delegation but done with a single TM that can be plugged everywhere an expression can.

 Then we have the first new bit, the write TM.
 This is a parametrized TM that is perfect to meet first as it is easy to grasp while providing an important insight into what parametrized TMs and delegating transition are designed for: Generalizing and reusing patterns.
 Writing something to a cell is a part of the core of a TM. write does exactly that.